This post may contain affiliate links. See our disclosure policy.

 Butter:

-- Richer flavor, better taste
+- Richer flavor, better taste, especially if using salted butter

 - Great option for spreading